topquark22/morseR24/README.md

 ## Hardware examples

 Here is one way to wire up the Arduino.
 This is using an integrated board.
-In this circuit, the output drives the gate of a 2N7000 MOSFET (open drain) which can then be used to control an external circuit.
+In this circuit, the output drives the gate of a 2N7000 MOSFET (open drain configuration) which can then be used to control an external circuit.

 ![MOSFET board](img/mosfet-board.jpg)